tlively/learn-gfx-hal/README.md

 [RealTimeRendering.com](http://www.realtimerendering.com/#books-small-table)
 website.
 It's mostly their older editions, but the math for ray tracing or lighting or whatever else is all is still accurate enough.
-Once you know enough about how `gfx-hal` does thing you should be able to pick any book off of that list and convert the techniques shown (usually C++ and OpenGL) over into your own code (Rust and `gfx-hal`).
+Once you know enough about how `gfx-hal` does things you should be able to pick any book off of that list and convert the techniques shown (usually C++ and OpenGL) over into your own code (Rust and `gfx-hal`).